Operations and Safety Commands

 |---|---|---|

-/permissions | Manage allow, ask, and deny rules. | Rules should be scoped by tool and path where possible. |
+/permissions | Manage allow, ask, and deny rules for tool permissions.
+Opens an interactive dialog where you can view rules by scope, add or remove rules, manage working directories, and review recent auto mode denials.
+Alias: /allowed-tools. | Rules should be scoped by tool and path where possible. |

-/sandbox | Toggle sandbox mode on supported platforms. | Do not use it as the only security boundary. |
+/sandbox | Toggle sandbox mode.
+Available on supported platforms only. | Do not use it as the only security boundary. |

-/security-review | Review pending branch changes for security vulnerabilities. | It complements tests and human review; it does not replace them. |
+/security-review | Analyze pending changes on the current branch for security vulnerabilities.
+Reviews the git diff and flags risks like injection, auth issues, and data exposure. | It complements tests and human review; it does not replace them. |

 MCP and Plugins